Khara-bb/jxscout-vscode/README.md

 1. Download the latest `.vsix` file from the [releases](https://github.com/francisconeves97/jxscout-vscode/releases) page
 2. In VSCode, open the extensions sidebar menu
-3. Click the three dots on top and select "Install from VSIX..."
+3. Click the three dots at the top and select "Install from VSIX..."
 4. Select the `.vsix` file you just downloaded

 ![install](./docs/install.png)